EvilFreelancer/LOGIC-701-instruct/README.md

-# LOGIC-701
+# LOGIC-701 (instruct)

-Synthetic benchmark for assessing LLMs' logical reasoning abilities in different languages
+Synthetic benchmark for assessing LLMs' logical reasoning abilities in different languages, optimized for compatibility with instruct datasets.